openedx/event-routing-backends/docs/getting_started.rst

 Supported events
 ----------------

-List of supported events can be found here. :doc:`my document <index.rst>`
+List of supported events can be found here. :ref:`Supported_events`

 Mapping of edX event onto xAPI and Caliper formats